Charadriiformes / Scolopacidae / Limosa

 Description

-A relatively short-legged godwit with a bill-to-tail length of 37-41 centimetres and wingspan of 70-80 centimetres.
-Males weigh 190-400 grams while larger females range from 260-630 grams.
-The species' most distinctive feature is its long, tapering, slightly upturned bill, pink at the base and black towards the tip.
-Breeding adults have blue-grey legs, with males showing unbroken brick-red plumage on the neck, breast, and belly, and dark brown upperparts.
-Females are considerably duller, with chestnut to cinnamon underparts.
-Non-breeding birds are plain grey-brown with darker feather centres creating a striped effect and whitish underparts.
-Juveniles resemble non-breeding adults but appear more buff overall with streaked flanks and breast.
-The tail and upper tail coverts display the distinctive black-and-white horizontal barring that gives the species its name.
+Bill-to-tail length is 37–41 cm (15–16 in), with a wingspan of 70–80 cm (28–31 in).
+Males weigh 190–400 g (6.7–14.1 oz), while females weigh 260–630 g (9.2–22.2 oz).
+Adults have blue-grey legs and a long, tapering, slightly upturned bi-coloured bill, pink at the base and black towards the tip.
+Breeding plumage features unbroken brick red on the neck, breast, and belly, with dark brown upperparts; females are duller with chestnut to cinnamon bellies.
+Non-breeding birds are plain grey-brown with darker feather centres and whitish underneath.
+Juveniles are buff overall with streaked flanks and breast.

 Identification